-2022 Fall Dashboard Student English Language Acquisition Results

-Decreased Maintained ELPI Level 1, Maintained Progressed At Least One ELPI Level 2L, 2H, 3L, or 3H ELPI Level 4 One ELPI Level 22.2% 31.1% 0.0% 46.7%
+2023 Fall Dashboard Student English Language Acquisition Results Decreased One ELPI Level Maintained ELPI Level 1, 2L, 2H, 3L, or 3H Maintained ELPI Level 4 Progressed At Least One ELPI Level 9 9 0 19

-- 1. 46.7 % of Frontier English Learners are making progress toward EL proficiency which puts them in the "Medium" range.
-There were a total of 45 EL students at Frontier. - 2.
-46.7% of ELs progressed by at least one ELPI level while 31.1% maintained their ELPI level. - 3.
+- 1. Frontier English Learner students scored in the level 3 (green) range and have showed positive growth in their English language development.
+They scored 51.4 points above standard.
+There was a total of 37 students. - 2.
+28 out of 37 English learners maintained their level from the previous year or progressed at least one proficiency level. - 3.
 EL students at Frontier Elementary will continue to receive additional support (small group instruction) from the EL Instructor as well as receive support in the classroom by the classroom teacher (Integrated and Designated ELD instruction).